kohkimakimoto/buildsh/README.md

 Usage: buildsh [<options...>] -- [<commands...>]

 Run an arbitrary command in the isolated build container.
-If you run a command without any options, buildsh boots the container with interactive shell (default bash).
+If you run buildsh without any options, buildsh boots the container with interactive shell (default bash).

 Options: